Hyatt Logo

 Font and Colors

 In the course of evolution, the logo lost unnecessary elements and became simplified.
-Now it looks as simple as possible – a monochrome sign consisting of one inscription and one arch.
-But at the initial stages, it was a multi-part inscription – a detailed name of a hotel chain with an icon in the shape of a flower with four petals.
+Now, it looks as simple as possible, a monochrome sign consisting of one inscription and one arch.
+But in the initial stages, it was a multi-part inscription: a detailed name of a hotel chain, with a flower-shaped icon with four petals.

 The debut emblem used a custom typeface with the characteristic round “O,” open “R,” and non-standard “H” with a lowered horizontal line.
 The rest of the letters are a typical flat grotesque.
 After the redesign, a font reminiscent of Optima appeared.

-Previously, the corporate palette consisted of black (letters, icon) and white (background).
-The logo changed dramatically and became much brighter: it featured dark blue (# 04214e) and red (# ef221b).
+Previously, the corporate palette consisted of black (for letters and icons) and white (for the background).
+The logo changed dramatically, becoming much brighter: dark blue (#04214e) and red (#ef221b).
 They are now replaced with blue (# 4a78ab).